 The legacy of this group is vast.
 Gorilla tourism has become an international conservation success story.
 Mountain gorillas have shown a significant increase in their population.
-There are today eleven gorilla families in Uganda and ten in Rwanda which have been habituated and are available for trekking.
+There are today 11 gorilla families in Uganda and 10 in Rwanda which has been habituated and is available for trekking.
 Several social and scientific discoveries have been made along the way.
 It was previously thought for example that gorillas only fed on the pith of the banana plant.
-By observing the Mubare group, it was was observed recently that they removed the peels and ate the fruit before it was ripe.
+By observing the Mubare group, it was observed recently that they removed the peels and ate the fruit before it was ripe.

 So twenty years on, we raise our glasses and say cheers to the Mubare family for allowing us humans to watch one of the greatest sights in the animal kingdom.